Wednesday, 6 November 2024

 Plains Wanderer - male

 We were already over the moon that we have seen our biggest target of the trip, but Phil was determined to find us a female, and a female he found!
 The female looks much more distinctive, with rufous brown chest patch and a chequered collar.
-Just like the Painted Snipe which they are distantly related to, the females are more colourful than males.
+Just like the Painted Snipe which they are distantly related to, the females are more colourful than the males.
 This species is listed as Endangered, due to habitat loss and introduced predators such as foxes, a story far too common in this part of the world.
 There are estimated to be less than 1,000 mature individuals in the wild, so I felt extremely privileged to be able to see two in the wild.

 Plains Wanderer - female

 A little Fat-tailed Dunnart was a little bit different from all the birding excitement, it was still interesting to see this little mouse like marsupial at close range.
-The final bird of the evening was a lovely looking male Stubble Quail, having seen a few in flight during the evening, Phil finally found us the very cooperative male.
+The final bird of the evening was a lovely looking male Stubble Quail, having seen a few in flight during the evening, Phil finally found us a very cooperative male.
 By then it was 11:30am, and we got back to our hotel just after midnight.
 It was a very long day of birding, but no doubt was one of the best day of birding in my life!

 Fat-tailed Dunnart